Creating a Bucket

 In the Region box, click the region where you want the bucket to reside.

 You should choose a region close to you to optimize latency, minimize costs, or to address regulatory requirements.
 Objects stored in a region never leave that region unless you explicitly transfer them to another region.
-For more information about regions, see Regions.
+For more information about regions, go to Regions and Endpoints in the Amazon Web Services General Reference.

 In the next step, you have the opportunity to set up logging.
 Server access logging provides detailed records for the requests made against your bucket.
 An access log record contains details about the request, such as the request type, the resources specified in the request worked, and the time and date the request was processed.
 Server access logs are useful for many applications because they give bucket owners insight into the nature of requests made by clients not under their control.
 Amazon S3 delivers access logs to your bucket.
 By default, Amazon S3 does not collect server access logs.